 Alison Booth

-Alison Booth, Professor of English and Academic Director, Scholars’ Lab at UVA, specializes in feminist cultural studies, nineteenth-century British and American literature, and digital humanities.
-Her research on biographies and typologies of women has included Jewish writers, performers, and literary characters, and she has advised dissertations related to religion and literature.
-She directs Collective Biographies of Women, a database project emerging from her book How to Make It as a Woman (UChicago Press, 2004).
+Alison Booth, Brown-Forman Professor of English; Affiliate, Digital Humanities Center in UVA Library, specializes in feminist cultural studies, nineteenth-century British and American literature and book history, and digital humanities, which includes interdisciplinary, accessible community and faculty-student research collaborations.
+Her research on the rhetoric and ideology of printed lives of any type of woman—Collective Biographies of Women, a database project (Scholars’ Lab and IATH; NEH and ACLS)—has included Jewish writers, “women of the Bible,” performers, and literary characters, and she has advised dissertations in religious studies.
+This project grew out of the bibliography for her book, How to Make It as a Woman (UChicago Press, 2004).
 Booth’s other books include Greatness Engendered: George Eliot and Virginia Woolf and most recently, Homes and Haunts: Touring Writers’ Shrines and Countries.
-Booth, a member of Congregation Beth Israel in Charlottesville, co-directs the Graduate Certificate in Digital Humanities, open to any graduate student at the University.
+A member of Congregation Beth Israel in Charlottesville, Booth has helped to establish the Graduate Certificate in Digital Humanities, directed by Rennie Mapp, a program open to any graduate student at the University.